hkandala/hkandala-musings/cki366rok01b1cus18jrg60u4.md

 This is going to be my long rant on the problems I faced when I wanted to transfer a large number of files between two devices and how I ended up exploring WebRTC.

 So, recently I bought a new phone and I wanted to transfer all the files and folders (around 40GB) from my old phone to my windows laptop.
 Anyone would immediately think of connecting a USB cable and copying files.
 But my old phone has USB port issues, leaving me with the only wireless transfer.
-Well, with all the advancements in wireless technology it should be straightforward right?
-I am not sure if I did it right, at least my experience was horrible.
+Well, with all the advancements in wireless technology it should be straightforward, right?
+I am not sure if I did it correct, at least my experience was horrible.

 I started searching for different options I have available to transfer wirelessly.
 These are what I came up with: